-This Annual Plan has been prepared to meet the requirements of the New Zealand Public Health and Disability Act, Crown Entities Act, Public Finance Act and the expectations of the Minister of Health.
+This Statement of Intent has been prepared to meet the requirements of the New Zealand Public Health and Disability Act, Crown Entities Act, Public Finance Act and the expectations of the Minister of Health.

-The Plan sets out our goals and objectives and describes what we intend to achieve, in terms of improving the health of our population and ensuring the sustainability of the West Coast health system.
-The Plan also contains service and financial forecast information for the current and three subsequent out-years: 2016/17, 2017/18, 2018/19, 2019/20.
+The document sets out our goals and objectives and describes what we intend to achieve, in terms of improving the health of our population and ensuring the sustainability of the West Coast health system.
+The Statement of Intent also contains service and financial forecast information for the current and three subsequent out-years: 2016/17, 2017/18, 2018/19 and 2019/20.

-Sections of the Annual Plan are extracted to form the Statement of Intent which is presented to Parliament.
-The Statement of Intent and Statement of Performance Expectations which are used at the end of the year to compare planned and actual performance.
-Audited results are published in our year-end Annual Report.
+This Statement of Intent is extracted from the DHB's Annual Plan and presented to Parliament as a separate public accountability document.
+It is used at the end of the year to compare planned and actual performance.
+Audited results are published in the DHB's year-end Annual Report.